Recognizing Despair: Patty Mason Interview (Part 1)

 TPOS: What are your recommendations for anyone who has experienced deep trauma in childhood, just starting into adulthood?

 Don’t wait.
-If you have gone through something in your past—in childhood or your teen years—don’t sweep it under the rug and think it’s “in the past.”
+If you have gone through something in your past, in childhood or your teen year, don’t sweep it under the rug and think it’s in the past.
 Whether you have been physically or sexually abused, or experienced verbal abuse, where someone spoke hurtful words to you, or you experienced bullying in school, take a look at it.
 Don’t wait.
 Ask yourself some tough questions.
 Take a deep look at what you went through.
 How does that trauma make you feel when you think about it?
 What emotions does it stir up in you?
 I highly recommend a counselor, or trusted friend, to help you sort through those emotions.
 Someone who can help you dig into your past so you can start to understand what you are feeling.
-These emotional wounds and feelings are embedded in your soul, and unless they are exposed they will continue to fester and grow over the years until finally—and it maybe ten years from now—you start to have emotional breakdowns, and you will have no idea where they are coming from.
+These emotional wounds and feelings are embedded in your soul, and unless they are exposed they will continue to fester and grow over the years until finally face them.
+Maybe ten years from now you start to have emotional breakdowns, and you will have no idea where they are coming from.
 (Continued on 9/19/2019)